pavittarsingh315/Nerastar2/README.md

 1. Added a liked boolean to post serializer to tell if request.user has liked a post.
 Use this in frontend to show a filled in heart if its true
 2. Added Like and Unlike functionality using a posts slug

+## Seventeenth Commit:

+1. Added if postisMine field in serializer to show edit button if its a users post.
+Changed editpost view to use slug.
+Post model slug used uuid now
+2. Added close button to alerts rather than timeout.
+Added Comments but havent done anything just placeholder for now.
+Added the mapping of postIsMine.
+3. Changed RightMenu a lot.
+Added modal to create a post.
+Created add post action and reducer.
+Styles for the post modal are in comments.css